Overview

 }

-The following dictionary defines a Roman WFI Imaging observation with the F062 filter, defocus_small subarray (for a 3.66s read time), medium8 readout pattern, and 6 groups; for a 0.001 mJy flat-spectrum point source (in fnu) intended to be observed with a 0.2" aperture.
+The following dictionary defines a Roman WFI Imaging observation with the F087 filter, "full" subarray, c2a_img_hlwas ma table, and the maximum number of resultants; for a 0.001 mJy flat-spectrum point source (in fnu) intended to be observed with a 0.2" aperture.

 Roman WFI Imaging